Constraints on dark matter with future MeV gamma-ray telescopes: Instrument Details

 \subsection{PANGU}

-PANGU (the PAir-productioN Gamma-ray Unit) is a pair-production telescope covering the energy range of 10 MeV to 1 GeV. \cite{Wu:2014tya} gives an upper bound on the energy resolution of 50\% ($\Delta E / E$); we used that value throughout its energy range in our calculations.
+PANGU is a pair-production telescope covering the energy range of 10 MeV--1 GeV.
+Reference \cite{Wu:2014tya} gives an upper bound on the energy resolution of 50\% ($\Delta E / E$); we used that value throughout its energy range in our calculations.
 An overview of PANGU is given by \cite{Wu:2014tya}.